Professor X: Second Coming

 During the Second Coming storyline, Professor Xavier is seen on Utopia delivering a eulogy at Nightcrawler's funeral.
-Like the other X-Men, he is deeply saddened by Kurt's death and anxious about the arrival of Cable and Hope.
+Like the other X-Men, he is deeply saddened by Nightcrawler's death and anxious about the arrival of Cable and Hope.
 Xavier is seen using his powers to help his son Legion control his many personalities and battle the Nimrods.
-At the conclusion of Second Coming Professor X is seen surveying the aftermath of the battle from a helicopter.
+At the conclusion of Second Coming, Professor X is seen surveying the aftermath of the battle from a helicopter.
 As Hope descends to the ground and cradles Cable's lifeless arm, Xavier reflects on everything that has transpired and states that, while he feels that Hope has indeed come to save mutant kind and revive his dream, she is still only a young woman and will have a long and difficult journey before she can truly achieve her potential.

 Avengers vs. X-Men

 During the "Avengers vs. X-Men" storyline, the Phoenix Force is split into five pieces and bonded with Cyclops, Emma Frost, Namor, Colossus and Magik (who become known as the Phoenix Five).
 Eventually, Cyclops and Frost come to possess the full Phoenix Force, and Professor X is instrumental in confronting them both, and dies in the ensuing battle with Cyclops.
-The Phoenix Force is subsequently forced to abandon Cyclops as a host by the efforts of both Hope Summers and the Scarlet Witch.

-Xavier's body is later stolen by the Red Skull's S-Men while the group also captures Rogue and Scarlet Witch.
-Xavier's brain is removed and fused to the brain of the Red Skull.
-After Rogue and Scarlet Witch snapped out of the fight they were in, they find the lobotomized body of Professor X. Red Skull uses the new powers conferred upon him by Professor X's brain to provoke anti-mutant riots.
-His plans are foiled by the Avengers and the X-Men, and the Skull escapes.

-Professor X's spirit is later seen in the Heaven dimension along with Nightcrawler's spirit at the time when Azazel invades Heaven.
+After confronting the Shadow King in the astral plane, Xavier is returned to the real world in the body of Fantomex and later builds himself a new body.